UAF-RCS/edwords/README.md

 # edwords
-A utility to view or edit a 'words' encrypted file
+A utility to view or edit an encrypted 'words' file